ayushpadlekar/Chat_App_Android/README.md

     * Create a project
     * Add an Android app (package name must match this project)
     * Download google-services.json and place it in: app/google-services.json
+    * Generate SHA-1 & SHA-256 from android studio & paste them in Firebase Console's Project Settings.

 4. Enable the following in Firebase:
     - Firebase Authentication (Email/Password)
     - Firestore Database

+5. Create Firestore Index (required):
+      - If you see an index error with a link in Logcat, click the link and create the composite index from Firebase Console.
+      - or directly navigate to Indexes tab in firestore and click 'Add Index'.
+      - Enter these values -
+         - Collection ID - chats
+         - Fields indexed - users ~Arrays, timestamp ~Descending, __name __ ~Descending
+         - Query scope - Collection

-    - Build and run the project on an emulator or real device.
+6. Build and run the project on an emulator or real device.

 ---